stolet/chamelio/README.md

 sudo code/build/chamelio/chamelio --ip-addr=192.168.10.1/24 --fp-cores-max=1 --dpdk-extra="-ad8:00.0"
 ```

-The `-a` dpdk-extra arg is the PCI ID of the NIC port that you want DPDK to use.
+The `-a` dpdk-extra arg is the PCI ID of the NIC port to be used by DPDK.